 Eclipse JNoSQL is a Java framework that streamlines the integration of Java applications with NoSQL databases.
-It defines a set of APIs to interact with NoSQL databases and provides a standard implementation for most NoSQL databases.
-This clearly helps to achieve very low coupling with the underlying NoSQL technologies used.
+It defines a set of APIs and provides a standard implementation for most NoSQL databases.
+This clearly helps to achieve very low coupling with the underlying NoSQL technologies used in applications.

 The project has two layers:

-- Communication Layer: This is a set of APIs that defines communication with NoSQL databases.
-In traditional SQL/RDBMS world, these can be compared with the JDBC APIs.
-This API set contains four modules, with each one representing a NoSQL database storage type: Key-Value, Column Family, Document and Graph.
+Communication Layer: A set of APIs that defines communication with NoSQL databases.
+Compared with traditional the RDBMS world, they are like the JDBC API.
+It contains four modules, one for each NoSQL database type: Key-Value, Column Family, Document, and Graph.

-- Mapping Layer: These are the APIs that help developers to map Java objects to NoSQL databases.
-This layer is annotation driven and uses technologies like CDI and Bean Validations to make it simple for the developer.
-In traditional SQL/RDBMS world, this layer can be compared to the Java Persistence API or object-relational mapping frameworks such as Hibernate.
+Mapping Layer: These APIs help developers to integrate their Java application with the NoSQL database.
+This layer is annotation-driven and uses technologies like CDI and Bean Validation, making it simple for developers to use.
+In the traditional RDBMS world, this layer can be compared to the Java Persistence API or object-relational mapping frameworks such as Hibernate.

 The API's focus is on simplicity and ease of use.
 Developers should only have to know a minimal set of artifacts to work with JNoSQL.
 The API is built on Java 8 features like Lambdas and Streams and therefore fits perfectly with the functional features of Java 8+.

-The Eclipse JNoSQL - Diana project defines the standard APIs to communicate with NoSQL databases - this project works as a NoSQL Database jDriver.
+The Eclipse JNoSQL - Communication project defines the standard APIs to communicate with NoSQL databases - this project works as a NoSQL Database JDriver.

-Diana has four APIs, one for each NoSQL database storage type, and a TCK for each one.
+Communication has four APIs, one for each NoSQL database storage type, and a TCK for each one.
 The Test Compatibility Kit (TCK) helps ensure that driver implementations adhere to API specifications.
-So if a key-value database driver implements and pass all its tests, it means that this database driver support the Diana key-value API.
+So if a key-value database driver implements and pass all its tests, it means that this database driver support the Communication key-value API.

-The Eclipse JNoSQL - Artemis project is an integration and mapping layer that helps developers integrate applications and works with Diana.
-The Artemis layer uses technologies such as Bean Validations and incorporates CDI capabilities, making integrations very simple and effective.
-In other words:
+The Eclipse JNoSQL - Mapping project is an integration and mapping layer that helps developers integrate applications and works with Communication.
+The Mapping layer uses technologies such as Bean Validations and incorporates CDI capabilities, making integrations very simple and effective.

-Similar to Diana, Artemis also has separate modules for all well known NoSQL Database Storage types.
-With CDI at its heart, Artemis is a very powerful, yet simple, framework.
+Similar to Communication, Mapping also has separate modules for all well known NoSQL Database Storage types.
+With CDI at its heart, Mapping is a very powerful, yet simple, framework.